seb1458/seb1458.github.io/_posts/220903-SWD/2022-09-03-swdTutorial.md

 # ... to complex

-There are several ways I thought about how to visualize this in a more intuitive manner.
+There are several options to include in visualizing the data in a spatial manner.
 First, I want to use the coordinate pairs like they are used on a map.
 This way we can easily see where a homicide was happening.
 It also allows us to see if there are any dangerous areas where a lot of homicides are happening.
 Second, we can control the size of the points we are plotting to see how many homicides were happening at the exact same location.
-Third, we can roudn coordinate pairs to look at the bigger picture and check for differences between daytime and the number of homicides.
+Third, we can round coordinate pairs to look at the bigger picture and check for differences between daytime and the number of homicides.
 This is a lot of information, so lets start by plotting the homicides by their coordinates pairs, and control the size of the points to see if there are areas where more homicides are happening.
 Note, that we use the exact coordinate pairs.

 ```r
 # Prepare data in a similar manner as before